turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 3 runs, 3 assertions, 0 failures, 0 errors, 0 skips
 ```

+### A `white?` Method

-In addition to asking the Unicorn what it's color is, let's also make it so we
+In addition to asking the Unicorn what its color is, let's also make it so we
 can ask it if it is white:

 ```ruby